api-platform/docs/core/design.md

 approach is:

 * to persist data in an event store using a Messenger handler or a custom [data persister](data-persisters.md)
-* to create projections in standard RDBMS (PostgreSQL, MariaDB...) tables or views
+* to create projections in standard RDBMS (PostgreSQL, MariaDB, …) tables or views
 * to map those projections with read-only Doctrine entity classes **and** to mark those classes with `@ApiResource`

 You can then benefit from the built-in Doctrine filters, sorting, pagination, auto-joins and all of [the extension points](extending.md) provided by API Platform.